chloe786/phishing-email-detection_OCC3/README.md

 Create a simple model to detect phishing emails using text analysis.
 The project includes data exploration, cleaning, preprocessing, and a first baseline model.

+We then improved the initial solution by testing different algorithms, tuning hyperparameters, and comparing their performance.
+The goal is to understand which model works best for this task and how machine learning can help identify phishing attempts more effectively.

 ---

 ### Dataset